Defend against scammers

 Why are these scams increasing?

 Scams like the Reservation Hijack scam are becoming more common as attackers adopt more advanced, targeted tactics.
-Instead of relying on generic phishing scams, they are leveraging real-time data, trusted platforms, and personalized messaging to blend their communications seamlessly into everyday experiences.
+Instead of relying on generic phishing scams, they are leveraging personal details, trusted platforms, and tailored messaging to blend their communications seamlessly into everyday experiences.

 At the same time, travel bookings have surged, creating more opportunities for scammers to exploit active reservations and reach travelers at the exact moment they’re expecting communication.